-Full-time course - four academic years (8 semesters) 2 semesters per academic year.
-16 weeks per semester / 32 weeks per year.
-128 weeks total.
+Program LengthFull-time course - Four academic years (8 semesters) 2 semesters per academic year.

 15 credit hours / semester average 126 Credit hours total

 The ratio of contact hours to credit hours for Lecture Classes is one credit hour for each fifteen hours of classroom contact plus thirty hours of outside preparation and for Lab/Studio Classes, one credit hour for each thirty hours of laboratory work plus necessary outside preparation.
 Courses may be both a combination of lecture and studio depending on the content of the course.